 ONE Properties acknowledges the significance of the closing of this Calgary landmark and intends to create a high-quality development in its place that enhances the community.

 The project site is 15 acres and is located northeast of Sarcee Trail SW and the TransCanada Highway.
-It also borders an active railway line on the east side of the site.
+It also borders an active railway line to the east.
 The site is unique because it:

 - Has high visibility from two major transportation corridors (16th Avenue SW/TransCanada Highway and Sarcee Trail SW)

 - Is directly adjacent to a railway line